jdcarteruvm/MooseInTheHouse/README.md

 3/30: (Jon) I added a class to our heirarchy called MITH_House because designing player/game interactions without something like this was a pain in the neck
 			Note the main method with test cases (ongoing at this point) as a model of the kind of documented testing we can reference in our deliverable due Wednesday.
 We should have something similar for each class in our program - excluding GUI classes.

+4/15: (Jon) I added an updated GUI class that shows some rudimentary card objects - more of a hack than anything - also added a GUI_test outline to help guide GUI development